 Homelessness encompasses a range of physical living situations:

-- Unsheltered, or absolutely homeless and living on the streets or in places not intended for human habitation.
+- Unsheltered or absolutely homeless, ‘living rough’ on the streets or in places not intended for human habitation.

-- Emergency Sheltered, including those staying in overnight shelters for people who are homeless, as well as shelters for those impacted by family violence.
+- Emergency Sheltered in overnight shelters for people who are homeless, including shelters for those impacted by family violence.

 - Provisionally Accommodated refers to those whose accommodation is temporary or lacks security of tenure.

-It should be noted that for many people homelessness is not a static state but rather a fluid experience, where one’s shelter circumstances and options may shift and change quite dramatically and with frequency.
+It should be noted that for many people homelessness is not a static state but rather a fluid experience, where one’s shelter circumstances and options may shift and change dramatically and frequently.